Starmer: Talks to turn Ukraine peace force from concept to military plan

 That could mean British forces currently guarding Nato’s eastern flank being redeployed to Ukraine, with other allies filling the gap.

-Calls this week between US President Donald Trump, Russia’s Vladimir Putin and Ukraine’s Volodymyr Zelensky have failed to produce the 30-day ceasefire envisaged by the White House.
+Calls this week between US President Donald Trump, Russian President Vladimir Putin and Ukrainian President Volodymyr Zelensky, have failed to produce the 30-day ceasefire envisaged by the White House.

-Instead Vladimir Putin agreed to a truce on striking energy infrastructure, although Ukraine has said other civilian targets including a hospital had been struck.
+Instead Mr Putin agreed to a truce on hitting energy infrastructure, although Ukraine has said other civilian targets including a hospital had been struck.

-Foreign Secretary David Lammy meanwhile called on Mr Putin to commit to a “full and immediate ceasefire” proposed by Washington and Kyiv as Russian forces continued to bombard Ukraine.
+Foreign Secretary David Lammy said Mr Putin should not be given a “veto” over the presence of European peacekeepers in Ukraine if a deal is done to end the war.

+“Putin should simply accept an unconditional ceasefire.
+That is the plan on the table, let’s get on with it, what are we waiting for?

 Armed forces minister Luke Pollard earlier set out some of the ways a peacekeeping mission could operate.

-He told BBC Radio 4’s Today: “If one nation offers fast jet combat air, like a Typhoon aircraft, for instance, how will the other nations work alongside it?
+He told BBC Radio 4’s Today programme: “If one nation offers fast jet combat air, like a Typhoon aircraft, for instance, how will the other nations work alongside it?
 Where will it refuel?

 “How will it operate with other nations’ capabilities?